'Boys of Winter' bond over softball

 The softball season ends when the local season does and those who aren’t full-timers head back north.
 There will be a luncheon before then, and the players will make a donation to Miss Venice Fast Pitch for the use of some equipment.

-Then in the fall, now 90-year-old Tom Ortwein can get to work on the Boys' next season.
+Then in the fall, Tom Ortwein, at what will be the age of 90, will get to work on the Boys’ next season.

 When he fully retired from nearly 50 years at all levels of Pennsylvania’s schools, he said he decided he wasn’t going to take on any responsibilities, and was “going to do what I want to do.”